onflow/flow-cli/CONTRIBUTING.md

 ## Arguments
 Arguments, or args, are positional parameters to a command.
-There should be as little arguments as possible because they make it hard for users to remember the sequence of arguments.
+There should be as few arguments as possible, because it is hard for users to remember the sequence of arguments.

-Because they are relaying on position flags should be used where more than one argument would be required.
-Arguments should be one word verbs following general naming guideline. **Prefer flags to arguments**.
+Because they are relying on position, flags should be used where more than one argument would be required.

+Arguments should be one word verbs following general naming guideline.
+**Prefer flags to arguments**.

 Use an argument for the value that command requires in order to run.